kemaleren/brainstem/README.md

     python setup.py build_ext --inplace

 Right now there are two modules.
-The first reads images and thresholds them.
+The first reads images, thresholds them, .
 It also optionally caches files as TIFs, which take up more space than JPEG2000 but are faster to read.
 Here is an example of how to use it:

 ```python
 import brainstem